The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: The pi -Calculus is Behaviourally Complete

+A cell is created by a synchronisation on name $c$, by which all relevant information about the cell is passed; we shall have a component $!C$ facilitate the generation of new incarnations of existing tape cells.
 Note that the behaviour of an individual tape cell $C(t,l,r,u,d)$ is as follows: either it receives along channel $u$ an update $e$ for its datum $d$, after which it recreates itself with datum $e$ in place of $d$; or it outputs all relevant information about itself (i.e., the links to its left and right neighbours, its update channel $u$, and the stored datum $d$) to the tape head along channel $t$, after which it recreates itself.
-A cell is created by a synchronisation on name $c$, by which all relevant information about the cell is passed; we shall have a component $!C$ facilitate the generation of new incarnations of existing tape cells.
+The following lemma, which is a straightforward consequence of the definition of $C$ and the operational rules of the $\pi$-calculus, expresses that recreation proceeds via a deterministic internal computation.